-My copy of Congressman X* arrived in yesterday’s mail.
-If you want to vindicate your worst suspicions of our national legislature, this book is for you.
+If you want to vindicate your worst suspicions of Congress, this book is for you.

 Simply put, government is a lie.
 Voters are too ignorant see through the gauze, the hype, the smoke, the deceptions to realize that everyone in Washington, DC looks out for themselves first, last and always.
 Money is everything.
 Worry about the country?
 Don’t be silly.
 Oh, politicians including congressman X will easily and sincerely mouth platitudes concerning the middle class, poor, the downtrodden.
 Just don’t think any of the congressional or administrative glitterati, which includes their enormous staffs, would be caught anywhere near Section 8 housing unless it was for a quick photo-op at a nearby soup-kitchen.

 Everything is a charade.
 Everyone does it.
 Like the girl who knows when a boy is lying to her, congressional committees know when Cabinet Secretaries are lying, yet both the girl and congressmen expect the lies and perhaps enjoy being deceived.

 Here are a few of the very worst admissions from congressman X:

 • Screw the common good.
 Congressmen are willing puppets of special interests and big donors while bankrupting the country and lining their pockets along the way.

 • Fundraising from big donors consumes an enormous amount of time.

 • Congressman X doesn’t read bills before voting.
 Staff tells him how to vote.

 • Attending town halls and pretending to care is quite a burden.
 The average voter actually thinks he influences how congressmen vote.

 • The secret to successful lying is repetition.